Guide to Unified Community Platforms for Employees & Customers

 In an era where building a strong online presence is critical to success, many organizations are exploring the possibility of using one community platform for both their employees and customers.

 Combining internal and external communication can have significant advantages, but also potential drawbacks.
-We have not seen a software platform that will easily allow for two sets of rules out of the box to accommodate the unique needs of both groups.
+We have not seen an online community software platform that will easily allow for two sets of rules out of the box to accommodate the unique needs of both groups.

 Pros of a Unified Community Platform